-The module aims to enable students to obtain an understanding of a range of problems in economic development in the Third World, and to demonstrate how the tools of economic analysis can throw light on economic behaviour (and especially household behaviour) and help formulate appropriate policies to remedy acute problems linked to Third World Poverty.
+The module aims to enable students to obtain an understanding of a range of problems in economic development in low income countries, and to demonstrate how the tools of economic analysis can throw light on economic behaviour (and especially household behaviour) and help formulate appropriate policies to remedy acute problems linked to poverty in low income countries.

 Principal Learning Outcomes

 By the end of the module the student should be able to demonstrate an enhanced knowledge of microeconomic topics in development; demonstrate an improved awareness of the causes, consequences and possible remedies for serious development problems; demonstrate a greater awareness of selected institutional aspects of global poverty, conflict, trade and development; communicate their knowledge and understanding to others; apply critical analysis to the topics of the module, formulate concepts and hypotheses, and show how they are tested in relevant literature and review the relevant literature and evidence.